lonycell/grafana.v7/docs/sources/developers/plugins/data-frames.md

 Each field in a data frame contains optional information about the values in the field, such as units, scaling, and so on.

-By adding field configurations to a data frame, Grafana can configure visualizations automatically.
-For example, you could configure Grafana to automatically set the unit provided by the data source.
+By adding field configurations to a data frame, ThingSPIN can configure visualizations automatically.
+For example, you could configure ThingSPIN to automatically set the unit provided by the data source.

 ## Transformations

-Along with the type information, field configs enables _data transformations_ within Grafana.
+Along with the type information, field configs enables _data transformations_ within ThingSPIN.

 A data transformation is any function that accepts a data frame as input, and returns another data frame as output.
 By using data frames in your plugin, you get a range of transformations for free.